From the Mountains to the Sea: An Island Artist Residency

 And here I go.
 Two weeks on the island, painting, interacting with student groups working through marine science classes, exploring every part of this tiny but complex landscape, and hopefully coming away with tons of inspiration and many hours of concentrated painting practice.

-Stay tuned for the results of this residency in the coming week.
+Stay tuned for the results of this residency in the coming weeks.
 I'll give a full roundup when I return to the mountains.